tejaswipallapothu29/A-B-testing/README.md

-# A/B Testing
+# A/B Testing Case Study
-A case study for A/B testing

-Overview
+## Overview
-A case study for A/B Testing for a hypothetical software company trying to improve download and purchasing rates of their software
+This case study explores A/B testing for a hypothetical software company aiming to improve download and purchase rates for their software.
+The experiment focuses on changes to the homepage and their impact on key metrics.

+---

-Technologies Used
+## Technologies Used
-Python
+- **Programming Language**: Python
-Jupyter notebooks
-Libraries: pandas, numpy, statsmodels
+- **Development Environment**: Jupyter Notebooks
+- **Libraries**:
+  - `pandas`
+  - `numpy`
+  - `statsmodels`

+---

-Key Findings
+## Key Findings

-Homepage Experiment
+### Homepage Experiment
-There was a significant difference in the number of downloads of the software as a result of changes to the homepage (location of information informing of the free trial period)
+- **Objective**: Evaluate the impact of changes to the homepage, specifically the location of information about the free trial period, on the following metrics:
-There was not a significant difference in the number of purchases of the software during the testing period Criteria for a successful test was that either of the evaluation metrics were considered successful, so the test was considered a success, with a recommendation that the changes be implemented
-The results suggest that this change in the homepage will not be associated with an increase in revenue and further examination of factors leading to increased purchases are recommended
+  1. Number of downloads
+  2. Number of purchases

+#### Results:
+1. **Number of Downloads**:
+   - The changes led to a **significant increase** in the number of downloads during the testing period.
+2. **Number of Purchases**:
+   - The changes did **not lead to a significant difference** in the number of software purchases.

+#### Test Success Criteria:
+- The test was considered successful if either of the evaluation metrics (downloads or purchases) showed improvement.
+- Based on the significant increase in downloads, the test was considered a **success**, and the changes were recommended for implementation.

+---

+## Recommendations
+1. **Homepage Update**:
+   - Implement the changes to the homepage to capitalize on the increased number of downloads.
+2. **Further Analysis**:
+   - Conduct further investigations to identify factors influencing **purchases**, as the homepage changes alone do not appear to drive revenue growth.

+---

+## Conclusion
+While the A/B test demonstrated that relocating information about the free trial period on the homepage significantly improved downloads, there was no evidence to suggest an associated increase in purchases.
+Future experiments should focus on additional factors influencing purchase behavior to optimize revenue generation.